 An individual is eligible for the Premium Tax Credit if they meet all of the following requirements:

-Any Taxpayer claiming the Premium Tax Credit should receive a 1095-A from the federal Marketplace or state health care exchange and will have to complete Form 8962.
+Any Taxpayer claiming the Premium Tax Credit will receive a Form 1095-A from the federal Marketplace or state health care exchange after the end of the year and will have to include Form 8962 in their tax return.

-The Premium Tax Credit is not allowed for the coverage of an individual who is not lawfully present in the United States and all Advanced Premium Tax Credit paid to an individual not lawfully present who enrolls in a qualified health plan through either the Marketplace or a state health care exchange must be repaid.
+The Premium Tax Credit is not allowed for the coverage of an individual who is not lawfully present in the United States, and all Advanced Premium Tax Credit paid to an individual not lawfully present who enrolls in a qualified health plan through either the federal marketplace or a state health care exchange must be repaid.